-You will learn how to create a Windows on Arm virtual machine in the Azure cloud.
+If you don’t have access to a Windows on Arm device, you can create a Windows on Arm virtual machine in the Azure cloud.

 These same instructions can be used to deploy a Linux image on the Arm Virtual Machine.
 Simply select a Linux distribution instead of Windows.

-Microsoft Azure is a cloud computing platform.
-You can log into Azure using either your personal subsciption or your organization’s subscription.
+Microsoft Azure is Microsoft’s cloud computing platform.
+You can log into Azure using either your personal subscription or your organization’s subscription.

 Virtual Machines